Release Date: 01/15/2019

 SETT Online Forum

-To enhance the learning experience, all SETT participants, including individuals who attended the in-person training and individuals registering for the online training here, are invited to join the SETT Online Forum.
-Participants of the in-person and online training can gain a great deal of insight from each other through online discussions and knowledge sharing.
+To enhance the learning experience, all SETT online participants are invited to join the SETT Online Forum.
+Participants of this training can gain a great deal of insight from each other through online discussions and knowledge sharing.

 At the completion of this program, the participant will be able to: